-Old fashioned red velvet cake
+Old-fashioned red velvet cake

-This an old-style dense red velvet cake recipe.
-A rich chocolately cake is layered and topped with a fluffy vanilla-flavored frosting.
+This is an old-style dense red velvet cake recipe.
+A rich, chocolately cake is layered and topped with a fluffy vanilla-flavored frosting.
 If you need a cake for a special occasion – a birthday, Valentine’s Day, or a holiday – this red velvet cake recipe is for you.
 This cake is a rich blend of eggs, shortening, buttermilk, cocoa, flour, sugar, and vanilla made more colorful with red food coloring.

 The cooked frosting is an equally rich blend of shortening, flour, milk, butter, sugar, and vanilla.
 It is so much better than cream cheese frosting, which pales in comparison to the cooked frosting the Waldorf uses.
 I prefer cream cheese frosting on carrot cake.